ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** You must welcome change as the rule but not as your ruler.  — Denis Waitley
+> **Citacao:** To share your weakness is to make yourself vulnerable; to make yourself vulnerable is to show your strength. — Criss Jami

 fim do arquivo